-When it comes to marketing their solutions, FinTech firms face some specific challenges and constraints:
+When it comes to marketing their solutions, FinTech firms face specific challenges and constraints:

-- Security and fraud prevention: FinTech companies need to demonstrate more so than any other sector how robust the defences of their systems are against hackers and cyber criminals: especially if it’s a cloud-based solution.
+- Security and fraud prevention: FinTech companies need to demonstrate more so than any other sector how robust the defences of their systems are: especially if it’s a cloud-based solution.

-With so many considerations and constraints to consider, it might seem like a daunting challenge to launch content that isn’t dry or so guarded as to be ineffective.
+Given this set of constraints, it might seem like a daunting challenge to launch content that isn’t dry or so guarded as to be ineffective.
 But it’s not impossible.
 Some fundamental B2B content marketing strategies can be very effective for fintechs looking to scale business growth, drive leads and engage appropriately with various stakeholder groups.

 Stepping back – and into the customer’s shoes

 Taking the time to understand your value proposition and the benefits you are looking to take to market can help you achieve your strategic objectives.
-The second fundamental step is to understand your target audience.
-For Fintechs looking to sell into large financial institutions in particular, purchase decisions are rarely linear – nor are they short.
+The other foundational step is to understand your target audience.
+For Fintechs looking to sell into large financial institutions, purchase decisions are rarely linear – nor are they short.
 Solutions may be championed by one persona, but often have to be evaluated from different perspectives, with multiple stakeholder groups and committees entering the picture at different stages of the process.
 Marketing and lead nurture, in this context, needs a balance between high-level messaging and technical detail.

 The most effective way to ensure the right messages reach the right groups is to segment the audience and create a message matrix with accompanying proof points.
 Match these to the relevant points within the sales cycles.
 Then create simple, concise content tailored to the medium you’re using as part of your go-to-market strategy with the prospect at the forefront.
-Capitalising on their specific areas of interest and targeting them with the right messages, at the right time will gently mould them into conversion – you can learn more about how to do this in more detail here.
+Capitalising on their specific areas of interest and targeting them with the right messages, at the right time will greatly aid with conversion – you can learn more about how to do this in more detail here.

-To ensure your content is generating the right results, it is advisable to take an agile data-based approach to measurement.
+To ensure your content is generating the right results, you need to be rigorous about measurement.
 Agree KPIs upfront to benchmark and measure your campaign goals in-line with your overall business strategy.
 Check your metrics consistently as you go along and refine your messaging and content to optimise your results every step of the way.
 We looked at the benefits of proposition agility within the traditional financial sector more fully in our previous blog from last year which you can gain further insight from here.

 To learn more about our content marketing offer for fintech companies, contact us at firstname.lastname@example.org